Qaahir/Coronavirus/README.md

 # Coronavirus
-Visualisation of the spread of the Coronavirus, based on WHO data.
+Visualisation of the spread of the Coronavirus

+Data originated from WHO, taken from Kaggle.